Stephen Ladyman: Political career

 Ladyman contested the Wantage constituency in June 1987, when 34.
 From 1995–9, Ladyman was a Thanet councillor and was appointed as Chairman of Finance of Thanet District Council.
-He was elected to Parliament in the 1997 United Kingdom general election, defeating Jonathan Aitken.
+He was elected to Parliament in the 1997 general election, defeating Jonathan Aitken.
 He was a junior minister at the Department for Health from June 2003 until May 2005, when he was appointed Minister of State for Transport having narrowly held his seat in the 2005 General Election with a majority of 664 votes.

 In the General election of 6 May 2010, Ladyman once again stood as the Labour Party candidate for Thanet South; however, he was defeated by Conservative candidate Laura Sandys who took the seat with a majority of over 7,600.

 Ladyman was chair of Somerset Partnership NHS Foundation Trust from January 2013 to 2020 and appointed as Chair of Wiltshire Health and Care in 2020 and Chair of the National Autistic Society in November 2021.